masaad-ua/ev-menu-scroll/README.md

 ```

 In you script you have to create abject with properties - parameters, which help to tune menu.
-- `startShow` - number - amount of px which define when menu start to be show in top of browser if we scrolling window from top to bottom.
+- `startShow` (_Number_) - amount of px which define when menu start to be show in top of browser if we scrolling window from top to bottom.

 ```javascript